Bohuslavice (Šumperk District): History

 The first written mention of Bohuslavice is from 1356.
 The village was founded in around 1250.
 The population was purely Czech, without German minority.
 In the 15th century, a set of fish ponds was created here.

 Bohuslavice was completely destroyed during the Thirty Years' War.
 After the war, the village was resettled, again only by Czechs.
 In the mid-19th century, the set of ponds was dissolved.

-The municipality was ceded to Nazi Germany after the Munich Agreement, and incorporated into the Reichsgau Sudetenland, even though the village was entirely ethnically Czech.
+The municipality was ceded to Nazi Germany after the Munich Agreement in 1938, and incorporated into the Reichsgau Sudetenland, even though the village was entirely ethnically Czech.

 Bohuslavice suffered several major floods in the 19th and 20th century, including the 1997 Central European flood.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Chapel of Saints Peter and Paul dates from the second half of the 19th century.
+The main landmark of Bohuslavice is the Chapel of Saints Peter and Paul.
+It dates from the second half of the 19th century.